kelvinpraises/slinky-bridges/README.md

 ## Introduction

 [Slinky Bridges]() is a developmental bridge aggregator that transfers test tokens across chains.
+It currently supports transfers on `Algorand`, `Ethereum`, and `Solana`.

 ![CodeImage showcase](public/showcase.png)